 No. I’m quite happy with who I am.
 I really love my life.
-And, actually, everybody’s got a little piece of what I have—not everybody, but a lot of people.
-They’re not categorical psychopaths, but they have some really nasty psychopathic behaviors.
+And, actually, everybody’s got a little piece of what I have – not everybody, but a lot of people.
+They’re not categorical psychopaths, but they have some really nasty psychopathic behaviours.

 They’re on the spectrum?

-Do you think an individual’s behavior is consistent, or can different environments bring out morally conflicting behaviors from the same person?
+Do you think an individual’s behaviour is consistent, or can different environments bring out morally conflicting behaviours from the same person?
 For example, the commandant of Auschwitz would go home and kiss his wife and kids at the end of the day.
 Is there a consistency to that?

 Not a psychopath?

 Not quite a psychopath.
 He had empathy, but he had a vision.
 The problem is, that’s the equivalent of what Gandhi had, what Mother Teresa had, what Mandela had.
 They really believed that they were going to fix the world, even if they had to walk over people to do it.
 They knew that it comes with a price.
 To save the children of the world, Mother Teresa would walk over people.
 Gandhi walked over his family all the time, so did Mandela.
 To them, what they were doing was good, even though in a local way they were just doing brutal things – things that would be considered psychopathic.
 But it’s just a different kind of empathy.